log0div0/testo/docs/tutorials/03 - guest additions/README.md

 and just rely on the exit code of the bash script.

 To overcome this problem, the Testo Framework comes with the Guest Additions iso-image.
 The Guest Additions support various guest operating systems, including, but not limited to: Linux-based Ubuntu and CentOS, as well as Windows 7 and 10.
-When the Guest Additions are installed in the virtual machine, you unlock new high-level actions in your test scripts: [`exec`](../../reference/Actions.md#exec) - execute a script (bash, python or cmd) on the virtual machine, [`copyto`](../../reference/Actions.md#copyto) - copy files from the Host to the guest and [`copyfrom`](../../reference/Actions.md#copyfrom) - copy files from the guest to the Host.
+As soon as the Guest Additions are installed in the virtual machine, you unlock new high-level actions in your test scripts: [`exec`](../../reference/Actions.md#exec) - execute a script (bash, python or cmd) on the virtual machine, [`copyto`](../../reference/Actions.md#copyto) - copy files from the Host to the guest and [`copyfrom`](../../reference/Actions.md#copyfrom) - copy files from the guest to the Host.

 Guest Additions are recommended for installation in a virtual machine in two cases:
 1. If the virtual machine is secondary and you don't care much about it.
-2. If the guest additions wouldn't affect the software under test behaviour.
+2. If the guest additions wouldn't affect the software-under-test behaviour.

 To sum everything up, you should install Guest Addiitons in the virtual machines in most cases and discard them only when the additions are not installable or just undesired.